What to Expect

 Learning from experience

-In September, the camp director and staff will mail each participant a written evaluation critiquing their performance based on such factors as day-to-day leadership, integrity, maturity and confidence.
+In September, the FLC staff will mail each participant a written evaluation critiquing their performance based on such factors as day-to-day leadership, integrity, maturity and confidence.

 For more information